niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 For purposes of data acquisition these entities need to be resolved, because XML parsers will not recognize these sequences as valid XML.

-The key `ampersands`in the file `equivalences.json` includes a dictionary, listing all the HTML entities that appear in the [ETCSL][] files with their Unicode counterparts:
+The key `ampersands`in the file `equivalencies.json` has as its value a dictionary, listing all the HTML entities that appear in the [ETCSL][] files with their Unicode counterparts:

 ```json
 {'&C;': 'Š',